Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

 The pace of delivery is wrong.

-Many students find that slides are not left up long enough.
+Many students ?nd that slides are not left up long enough.
 Students also report the opposite problem: overheads are left up long after the lecturer has moved on to the next topic.
 Try to be aware of the amount of time it takes students to process the information.

 Using PowerPoint

 The use of PowerPoint has become increasingly popular and it is easy to see why.
 PowerPoint presentations allow the integration of text, graphics, and even audio and video.
-For EAL learners there are obvious potential benefits; they can read and listen at the same time and graphics greatly aid comprehension too.
+For EAL learners there are obvious potential bene?ts; they can read and listen at the same time and graphics greatly aid comprehension too.

 If PowerPoint presentations are published online they provide a useful resource for students.
 Your PowerPoint notes can include quizzes and tests, thus allowing students further practice with the class materials.
 A potentially advantageous characteristic of presentation software is that the content can be altered on screen.
-Of course text and drawings can be added to OHTs but presentation software allows greater flexibility and more options.
+Of course text and drawings can be added to OHTs but presentation software allows greater ?exibility and more options.
 Students can contribute ideas, work in groups and suggest changes, and the end result can be presented to all.

 Creating good PowerPoint presentations takes skill.
 A number of points to be aware of are discussed below.